Written by Liam and Aoife!

 She whispered.
 ‘I knew you’d do it.’

 I still couldn’t breath.
 Holding dad’s book, I stood up on trembling legs.
-I kept myself from falling over by gripping onto the rails of his hospital bed.
+I kept myself from falling over by gripping onto the rails of his hospital bed with my free hand.
 Aoife stood up at my side.

 Dad lay on his back, but facing us.
 His eyes were blank, like he didn’t even see us.